Jill Hardener Pulls Up Colorful Top & Asks Fans In They Like Her Underboob

-Jill Hardener slipped into a revealing two-piece set for an Instagram photo that was shared with fans yesterday.
+Jill Hardener slipped into a revealing two-piece set for an Instagram photo shared with fans yesterday.
 Her post included a cheeky quote that asked followers if they liked her underboob.

 In the up-close and personal shot, Jill was pictured in front of a large piece of black furniture.
 Not much else of the space could be seen, but as indicated in the geotag, the model was in Berlin, Germany.
 Jill currently resides in there, as noted in her Instagram bio.
 She wore a colorful set that highlighted her curves to perfection and didn’t leave much to the imagination.

 The upper half of her garment was vibrant and fun and boasted different panels of purple, yellow, green, pink, and blue.
 The clothing had black stitching with a sparkly tint, adding another fun vibe to the look.
 It had a slight turtle neck and long sleeves that left a good portion of her figure covered.
 The piece appeared to be cropped, and Jill pulled the bottom of her shirt up to where her abundant cleavage began.
-This move left her underboob well on display and allowed for her tatted chest and abs to be seen.
+This move left some underboob well on display and allowed her tatted chest and abs to be seen.

 Only a portion of Jill’s bottoms could be seen, so it was unclear if they were pants or shorts.
 The piece boasted the same vibrant pattern as her top.
 Its colorful waistband rested directly below her navel and drew attention to her hourglass curves.
 Its stretchy fabric was wrinkled in a few spots but appeared to be pretty tight.
 Jill limited her accessories and wore only a silver necklace though her hand covered a portion of it.